yassinekebbati/GP_Learning-based_MPC_with_MHE/README.md

  -  # Running NMPC-NMHE with GP corrections:

-     1. For L-shape track uncomment lines 98-129 to load track data and lines 405-408 to apply corrections learned by Gaussian process regression (leanred mismatch between MPC predictions and ground truth from the vehicle model).
+     1. For the L-shape track uncomment lines 98-129 to load track data and lines 405-408 to apply corrections learned by Gaussian process regression (learned mismatch between MPC predictions and ground truth from the vehicle model).
-     2. For special Oavl track uncomment lines 63-91 to load L-shaped track data and lines 405-408 to apply corrections learned by Gaussian process regression ((leanred mismatch between MPC predictions and ground truth from the vehicle model).
+     2. For special Oavl track uncomment lines 63-91 to load L-shaped track data and lines 405-408 to apply corrections learned by Gaussian process regression (learned mismatch between MPC predictions and ground truth from the vehicle model).
      3. To run the controller/estimator for the normal oval track without any corrections, uncomment lines 29-59 in this case lines 405-408 will apply zero correction.

--  # Running NMPC-NMHE with neural network corrections:
+-  # Running NMPC-NMHE with RNN neural network corrections:
   ### To apply neural network predictions to correct the mismatch between MPC predictions and ground truth from the vehicle model do the following steps and run the script.

-     2. Comment out the part loading corrections data line 58,91 or 128 depending on the track, and comment out GP correction part in lines 405-408.
+     1. Comment out the part loading GP corrections data in lines 58,91 or 128 depending on the track, and comment out the GP correction part in lines 405-408.
      3. Uncomment lines 134-137 to load the trained neural networks for the different errors to be corrected.
      4. Uncomment lines 389-400 to apply neural network predictions and make model mismatch corrections.

-### You might want to check a closely related implementation in this repository (https://github.com/yassinekebbati/NN_MPC-vs-ANFIS_MPC)
+### You might want to check a closely related implementation in this repository (https://github.com/yassinekebbati/GA-optimized-MLP-based-LPV_MPC)

 ### If you find this work useful or use it in your work, please cite the main paper:

-Kebbati, Y., Puig, V., Ait-Oufroukh, N., Vigneron, V., & Ichalal, D. (2021, November).
-Optimized adaptive MPC for lateral control of autonomous vehicles.
-In 2021 9th International Conference on Control, Mechatronics and Automation (ICCMA) (pp. 95-103).
-IEEE.
+Kebbati, Y., Rauh, A., Ait-Oufroukh, N., Ichalal, D., & Vigneron, V. (2024).
+Learning-based model predictive control with moving horizon state estimation for autonomous racing.
+International Journal of Control, 1-11.

-@inproceedings{kebbati2021optimized,
+@article{kebbati2024learning,
-  title={Optimized adaptive MPC for lateral control of autonomous vehicles}, author={Kebbati, Yassine and Puig, Vicen{\c{c}} and Ait-Oufroukh, Naima and Vigneron, Vincent and Ichalal, Dalil}, booktitle={2021 9th International Conference on Control, Mechatronics and Automation (ICCMA)}, pages={95--103}, year={2021}, organization={IEEE}
+  title={Learning-based model predictive control with moving horizon state estimation for autonomous racing}, author={Kebbati, Yassine and Rauh, Andreas and Ait-Oufroukh, Naima and Ichalal, Dalil and Vigneron, Vincent}, journal={International Journal of Control}, pages={1--11}, year={2024}, publisher={Taylor \& Francis}
 }